Faizan-E-Mustafa/DEExtract/README.md

 ![website demo](dump/images/t5_demo.PNG)

 ### Dataset Terms and Conditions:

+Processed dataset is also avaliable as [HuggingFace Dataset](https://huggingface.co/datasets/femustafa/DEExtract).

 Dataset is created using ChatGPT and further use is permitted as long the use comply with the [Terms and Conditions](https://openai.com/policies/terms-of-use) of OpenAI.

 ### Cite

+To be updated